-I am a Nyoongar man from Wagyl Kaip, the South West region of Western Australia.
+I am a Noongar man from Wagyl Kaip, the South West region of Western Australia.
 I am the Principal of Extent Legal a boutique legal practice based in Perth, advising on energy, resources and regulatory matters.
 My experience in indigenous affairs and engagement has given me a comprehensive understanding of native title and Aboriginal heritage matters.

 After graduating from Teachers College, I taught for three years at Lake Grace and later at Wangkatjungka Remote Community School, south of Fitzroy Crossing.
 Thus began a life-long love of the Kimberley region.
 The successful achievement by Indigenous students that I have witnessed throughout my 35 year teaching career, has invariably occurred due to strong support from family, teachers and mentors.

 I started my career as a professional footballer and then went on to study law.
 As a lawyer I took on the role of Executive Director of the Yamatji Land and Sea Council native title body and later became Chairperson of the Western Australian Aboriginal Lands Trust.
-I am now a full time business executive who works for and advisers Aboriginal groups and mining companies.
+I am now a full time business executive who works for and advises Aboriginal groups and mining companies.

 I am a strong supporter of ‘Closing the Gap’ initiatives, and am focused on achieving positive results in this area.
 I worked briefly as a manager with Telstra before becoming the Indigenous Engagement Manager at Brierty Limited.
 I helped developed trusting relationships with indigenous communities in WA and the NT and formed partnerships with like-minded organisations seeking to assist indigenous people back into the workforce.